The Maiden and the Boy who Vanished

 She hastened to place upon the table the food she had prepared before, and sitting side by side in front of the fire they supped together.
 When they had finished he said, "Now it is time to rest."

 He lay down on the bed, and the girl placed by his side the gold and silver branches she had picked in the sparkling world below the floor.
 In a few moments he was sleeping peacefully.
-She then settled comfortably in a soft chair beside him.
+Then she settled comfortably in a soft chair beside him, pulling a fluffy throw blanket over her.

 The next day the sun was already high in the sky, and yet the girl had not come out of the room to give an account of what had happened.
 The nobleman became impatient, pacing the floor and worrying about what might have happened to the girl.
 At last he determined to go and see for himself what had happened.